 A new personal direction in sound became more clear than ever: find that which has never been found before.

 Bring it back and share it.

 Around this time frame, Sean was invited to join the industrial band Structure.
 Using the amazing Kurzweil K2000 synthesizer and various other fancy robots, Sean's math geek side suddenly had a new connection to his imagination.
 JOY!
-The trio totally "rocked out", to use a hilariously genre-inappropriate term.
+The trio totally "rocked out", to use a hilariously genre-inappropriate term (the guitar ended up staying in the case for awhile).
 A side project or two during this era gave birth to Sean’s alter-ego Lex Plexus, whose boundless musical freedom is his main attribute, and who proliferates to this day.

 From this point on, things accelerated and expanded to include membership in many bands (Cozy Gelpod, Squeeky Leek, Motherland, Electric Humour, Crushing Complex, Cougar Bait, and Cuyah, just to name a few); learning a few more instruments; starting his own little record label; and becoming the indie recording guy around town, recording about a million bands through the years including Swackhammer, Sineater, Pim, Thirsty, M.U.Y.A., The Disfigurenes, Life On Io, Midnight Sun...